rsnyder/simple-site/README.md

 ## Skills
 - Solid foundation in economic principles, policy analysis, and quantitative methods
-- Proficient in Microsoft Office Suite (Excel, PowerPoint, Word) and statistical software (Stata, R)
 - Strong problem-solving and critical thinking abilities in data and financial analysis
 - Excellent written and verbal communication skills
 - Detail-oriented and highly organized
 - Able to work independently and collaboratively in team settings

 ## Other Interests
-- Recreational Sports: Actively participate in basketball, soccer, and tennis, fostering teamwork, leadership, and commitment.
+- Recreational Sports: Actively participate in basketball and soccer, fostering teamwork, leadership, and commitment.
 - Travel: Passionate about exploring new cultures and destinations, with extensive domestic and international travel experience, enhancing adaptability, communication, and interpersonal skills.

 ## References